racket/rhombus/rhombus/0000-rhombus.md

 Strings and byte strings:

 ```
-"This is a string, just like you'd expect"
+"This is a string, just like you’d expect"
 #"a byte string"
 ```